Best Personal Loans With a Cosigner in 2025

 Frequently asked questions

-Credit score requirements vary from lender to lender.
-In general, it is wise to have a cosigner with at least a credit score of 670 or higher.
-This can make it easier to not only get approved for a personal loan but also receive better offers that can save you money and offer you financial flexibility.
+Credit score requirements vary from lender to lender, but in general, it’s wise to have a cosigner with a credit score of 670 or higher.
+This can make it easier not only to get approved for a personal loan but also to receive better offers that can save you money and offer you financial flexibility.

-If you’re unable to repay a personal loan that you took out with a cosigner, both your and your cosigner’s credit scores can be impacted.
+Missing payments on a personal loan that you take out with a cosigner will damage both your credit score and your cosigner’s.

-If neither of you are able to repay the loan, your loan may be sent to a collection agency which will attempt to collect or sue you both if you don’t repay.
+If neither of you make payments, your lender will eventually send your loan to a collection agency.
+The agency will attempt to collect payment and sue one or both of you if you don’t pay.